DSLRs, Mirrorless and GoPro Cameras for Timelapse Photography

-It’s the second article in the time-lapse photography how to guide and we have already run into a loaded question.
 What makes a good time-lapse camera? well…., maybe we should slowly let the hammer back by starting somewhere a little different.
-Now if you already have a camera, that’s great!, there is a very good chance you are closer than you think to beginning time-lapse photography.
-But for those of you who do not yet have one you may want to ask yourself the following questions before buying one:
+Now if you already have a camera, that’s great!, there is a very good chance you can get started right away.
+But for those of you who do not yet have one you may want to ask yourself the following questions before making a final decision:

 What do you want to do with your camera?